WinVector/Examples/CensusAdultIncomeExample/ExampleRun.md

-Example showing the [R](https://cran.r-project.org) [vtreat](https://github.com/WinVector/vtreat) variable preparation followed by caret training.
+This article is a demonstration the use of the [R](https://cran.r-project.org) [vtreat](https://github.com/WinVector/vtreat) variable preparation package followed by [caret](http://topepo.github.io/caret/index.html) controlled training.

-In previous writings we have gone to great lengths to [document, explain and motivate `vtreat`](https://github.com/WinVector/vtreat).
+In previous writings we have gone to great lengths to [document, explain and motivate `vtreat`](http://winvector.github.io/vtreathtml/).
 That necessarily gets long and unnecessarily feels complicated.

-In this example we are going to show what building a predictive model using `vtreat` best practices looks like assuming you are already in the habit if using vtreat for your data preparation step.
+In this example we are going to show what building a predictive model using `vtreat` best practices looks like assuming you were somehow already in the habit of using vtreat for your data preparation step.
 We are deliberately not going to explain any steps, but just show the small number of steps we advise routinely using.
 This is a simple schematic, but not a guide.
-Of course we do not advise use without understanding (and we work hard to teach the concepts in our writing), but here is what small effort is required to add vtreat to your predictive modeling practice.
+Of course we do not advise use without understanding (and we work hard to teach the concepts in our writing), but want what small effort is required to add `vtreat` to your predictive modeling practice.

 First we set things up: load libraries, initialize parallel processing.